wkurzius/textbook-notes/this-week.md

 | **College Prep** | –                                                                      | April 2 on 2.1–2.7           |

 - This is the **last week** in the marking period.
+- College Prep: Room 8 for the week
+- Calc and College Prep, I am out Thursday morning for professional development.

 ---